makuachteny/Higher_level_programming/python-if_else_loops_functions/README.md

-File  8-uppercase.py write a function that prints a string in uppercase followed by a new line
+File 9-print_last_digit.py write a function that prints the last digit of a number